-Occupational Science is an interdisciplinary field that studies the nature and function of human occupation (the things people do in their everyday lives) as it relates to the health and well-being of individuals, communities and societies.
-Occupational Science provides important theories and research insights that inform social change and policy that impact every day lives.
+Occupational Science is an interdisciplinary field that studies the nature and function of human occupation (the things people do in their everyday lives) as it relates to health, justice, and the earth.
+Occupational Science produces important research insights that inform social change and impact every day lives.

-The online Master of Science in Occupational Science program prepares students to conduct innovative research and use critical ways of knowing to develop theoretical perspectives on occupation, drawing on and contributing to knowledge from a wide range of disciplines and professions.
-Students have the opportunity to learn about and conduct research related to specific individuals/populations, and their capacity and/or right to participate in meaningful daily activities as well as interventions, personal, environmental or societal factors that impact them.
-This online degree is well suited for students with diverse undergraduate degrees, and with occupational therapy degrees that have a commitment to exploring the science of everyday doing.
+The online Master of Science - Occupational Science program prepares students to conduct innovative research and use critical ways of knowing to develop theoretical perspectives on occupation.
+Students draw on and contribute to knowledge from a wide range of disciplines and professions.
+Students have the opportunity to conduct research or undertake a project related to occupation within environmental and societal contexts.
+This online degree is well suited for students with diverse undergraduate degrees or professional degrees, who are committed to exploring the science of everyday doing.

-- Apply occupational science related concepts to analyze policies, theories, and social norms to enhance occupation
+- Apply occupational science related concepts to analyze human doing, policies, theories, and social norms.

-- Demonstrate how occupational science has the potential to transform epistemologies, policies, procedures, and practices in multiple settings, and across diverse contexts.
+- Examine the potential for occupational science to transform epistemologies, policies, and procedures across diverse contexts.

 More information about this program, including admissions requirements, application process, and funding opportunities can found on the academic graduate Master of Science - Occupational Science webpage.

 Please email MSc.OccScience@dal.ca for additional information.